Hexagram 54 · ䷵

 Marrying maiden as concubine continues purpose.
 Lame man treading brings good fortune through right place.

 A one-eyed man who is able to see.
-The perseverance of a secluded man brings good fortune.
+The perseverance of a solitary man furthers.

 Small Image